Kaviyam: Soundtrack

-The film score and the soundtrack were composed by the film director M. Ponraj.
-The soundtrack, released in 1994, features 5 tracks with lyrics written by Salomon.
+The soundtrack was composed by the director Ponraj, with lyrics written by Salomon.

 Reception

-Malini Mannath wrote for The Indian Express that the film "turns out to be not so bad after all".
+Malini Mannath wrote for The Indian Express that though she had low expectations for the film, it "turns out to be not so bad after all".
 Thulasi of Kalki wrote having a beautiful knot of love story between doctor and traffic cop, in every scene, there's laziness instead of speed, there's traffic in the place of emotional space.